codewithkyle/notes/DND/Lillyanas Gift/Campaign Notes/Session 36.md

 **Failure**

 >Do not become frustrated with your failure little one.
 I can sense the magic within you.
 Perhaps later when you're more relaxed try again.

+### Death of (a) Guy

+As Guy falls, the world around him fades to darkness.
+His last breath seems to hang suspended in time, and for a moment, there is nothing but stillness—a void of silence and weightlessness.

+Then, suddenly, warmth floods back into your senses.

+A gentle crackle of fire greets you.
+You feel the heat on your face, the faint scent of burning wood filling your nostrils.
+The space around you is small, cozy, familiar?
+The walls are modestly decorated, shelves laden with trinkets and knick-knacks.
+A hearth crackles in the center of the room, casting long shadows across the wooden floor.

+Before the fire sits a small boy, perhaps no older than five or six.
+He’s playing with rough hand carved wooden toys, his hands moving with the innocent focus of a child at play.
+His hair is tousled, and his clothes are simple but well-worn.
+The boy’s little brow furrows as he concentrates, unaware of the presence behind him.

+Then, as if sensing something, the boy stops.
+Slowly, he tilts his head upward, his eyes wide with shock.

+For a moment, the world seems to freeze—the crackle of the fire, the sound of wind, all become distant and muted.
+The boy's lips part in disbelief, his voice trembling as he says

+>"Dad?"

+The word hangs in the air, heavy with meaning.
+The warmth of the fire, the comfort of this place, the familiarity of the boy’s face—it all feels almost familiar.
+The figure you sees, so full of innocence, drops his toys as he begins to clamber to his feet.

+But before you can respond, before you can even take a step closer to the boy, the world around you begins to unravel.
+The warmth starts to fade, the flickering light dims, and the image of the boy distorts as if the very fabric of this realm is slipping away from you.

+You feel a sharp, almost painful tug pulls at your very essence, like something is yanking you from this world—back to the cold, harsh reality.
+The boy’s face begins to blur, his voice now a distant echo.

+And with that, the warmth, the fire, the boy—everything—vanishes, replaced by the darkness once again.

+Suddenly, your filled with an overwhelming sensation of life—of breath, of warmth, of the familiar weight of your body.
+Your surroundings blur back into focus, and you feel the familiar ground beneath your feet.
+A coldness returns as you're pulled back into the world, the warmth of that fleeting vision fading into the distant memory.

+The spell **Revify** has pulled Guy back from death.